aaronw122/multiDraw/README.md

 ## What it does

 Excalidraw gives you a single canvas.
-Multidraw wraps it with project management so you can:
+Multidraw wraps it with a project management dashboard so you can:

 - **Save multiple drawings** — each with its own name, canvas state, and files
 - **Dashboard view** — browse, rename, delete, and sort your projects